A timeline and history of ESG investing, rules and practices

 Future of ESG investing

-To manage the growing number of metrics that were once voluntarily disclosed but are now required, CIOs will have to invest in the automation and industrialization of ESG data and metrics reporting.
-As a result, the speed, efficiency and interoperability of the data will need to improve.
+To manage the growing number of metrics that were once voluntarily disclosed but are now required, CIOs will have to invest in the automation and industrialization of ESG data collection and metrics reporting.
+As a result, data processing speed, efficiency and interoperability will need to improve.
 To provide the required "verification and independent assurance," Lakshmanan said, "CIOs will also need to ensure the data has the right governance and controls in place."